mkorszun/pf-sample-composer-app/README.md

 You can find a sample project using composer here: <https://github.com/phpfog/pf-sample-composer-app>

+#### Imitations

+Please note that dependancies that have binaries may not work once deployed.
+PHP Fog does not support Composer libraries that include binary executables.

 ### Install Composer Locally

 Composer is a command line package management tool that can be run directly directly from the root project folder or installed using [Homebrew](https://github.com/mxcl/homebrew).